binalyze/air-mcp/README.md

 - **Policy Management** - List, create, update, and delete policies in your organization.
 - **Policy Match Statistics** - See which policies apply to your assets based on various criteria.
 - **Task Assignment Management** - View and manage task assignments.
-- **Triage Tags** - List available triage tags for threat detection.
+- **Triage Tags Management** - List and create triage tags for threat detection.

 ## Overview